tang-wenhui/tang-wenhui.github.io/_pages/about.md

 ----
 Contact: [wenhuit@mit.edu](wenhuit@mit.edu)

 I am currently a postdoc fellow at Harvard Medical School & Brigham and Women's Hospital, working with Professor [Olivier Pourquié](https://hsci.harvard.edu/people/olivier-pourquié-phd).
 I received my PhD degree from MIT [Mechanical Engineering](https://meche.mit.edu) in May 2024, under the advise of Professor [Ming Guo](https://www.guolab.mit.edu).
-My PhD research focuses on spatiotemporal behaviors in 3D multicellular systems, and how these physical observations indicate higher level biological functions.
+My research uncovers the spatial and temporal organization in complex multicellular systems from the biophysics and mechanics perspectives, and how these physical principles apply in tissue engineering and developmental biology.

 Features
 ----